-We all have a responsibility to be alert to the risks, however small, in both our business and in our wider supply chain.
+We all have a responsibility to be alert to the risks of bribery and corruption, however small, in both our business and in our wider supply chain.
 Our employees are expected to report concerns and management are expected to act upon them.
 We do not support or deal with any person or business knowingly involved in bribery or corrupt practices.
 Our internal policies make it clear that employees must not offer or receive any bribe or facilitation payment or enter into corrupt practices of any kind.

 Our supply chains

 Our supply chains include the sourcing of materials principally in relation to the manufacture and testing of our fuel cell products.
 Over 95% of suppliers that we have used in the last 12 months are based within the UK, or other areas of the world that we class as low risk for the purposes of bribery and corruption.
-For suppliers in high risk territories, we have more stringent checks carried out by our Procurement team, where deemed necessary.
+For suppliers in high-risk territories, we have more stringent checks carried out by both our Procurement and Legal team, where deemed necessary.

 Our policy on bribery and corruption